modmail-dev/Modmail/README.md

 ## How does it work?
 When a member sends a direct message to the bot, a channel or "thread" is created within an isolated category for that member.
 This channel is where messages will be relayed and where any available staff member can respond to that user.

-All threads are logged and you can view previous threads through the corresponding generated log link.
-Here is an [**example**](https://logs.modmail.tk/example)
+All threads are logged and you can view previous threads through the corresponding generated log link. [**Example**](https://logs.modmail.tk/example)

 ## Features